Clivey1234/Comfyui_URN_AudioTools/README.md

 Automatically Retrieves lyrics for songs or transcribes them when online lyrics cannot be found.
 Supports automatic title detection, interactive song selection, manual artist/title search, and Whisper as the final fallback.
-It can also output duration, filtered MusicBrainz style information, BPM analysis, and the original audio.

 .